prof-rossetti/intro-to-python/projects/freestyle/demo.md

 ### Proposed Solution / Info Requirements

-Describe your proposed solution to the problem, including a high-level [Data Flow Diagram (DFD)](/exercises/data-flow-diagramming/README.md).
+Describe your proposed solution to the problem, ideally including a high-level [Data Flow Diagram (DFD)](/exercises/data-flow-diagramming/README.md).
 What does it do?
 At a high-level, describe how it works, how users interact with it, and any other services or platforms it interfaces with.

 ### Live Demo